 Interpretation: The lower frequency content suggests lesser vertical oscillation of the center of gravity.
 Lack of differences between severities may suggest presence of differences prior to currently established diagnosis timelines.
 Analysis of the frequency content may potentially serve to provide earlier diagnostic assessment of this debilitating disease.

-Wurdeman, Shane R.; Huisinga, Jessie M.; Filipi, Mary; and Stergiou, Nicholas, "Multiple sclerosis affects the frequency content in the vertical ground reaction forces during walking" (2011).
+Wurdeman, Shane R.; Huisinga, Jessie M.; Filipi, Mary; and Stergiou, Nikolaos, "Multiple sclerosis affects the frequency content in the vertical ground reaction forces during walking" (2011).
 Journal Articles.
 147.